 Inflatable Learning Environments

 If I had known the design problems involved with creating a learning “bubble” before I started I probably would have never done it.
 The big inflatables we had done in college had lots of air mass, so you could open a slit door and the structure would not collapse.
-If you did that with these small spaces, the ripstop fabric we used for the bubble skin would collapse on the inhabitants.
+If you did that with these small spaces, the ripstop fabric we used for the bubble's skin would collapse on the inhabitants.
 Not exactly the best thing for kids in schools.
-I had also wanted the bubble to be easy to set up and taken down by the kids themselves and store in a box with the fan in it for
+I had also wanted the bubble to be easy to set up and taken down by the kids themselves.
+I also wanted it portable, something

-This began three years of work, multiple grants, working with educational media companies to provide the programs to the project and eventually the Foundation paid for a patent application on my behalf and to my surprise it was granted.
+This began three years of work, multiple grants, and working with educational media companies to provide the programs to the project.
+Eventually the Foundation paid for a patent application on my behalf and to my surprise it was granted.
 Without even realizing what I was doing, we had created something unique.
 This whole process was such a learning process for me.
 I would never again say something was impossible no matter how crazy the idea was.
 It also taught me that my storytelling could take many forms.

 Somewhere in the period we were testing the ILE’s in schools, I took one of the prototypes to San Luis Obispo to show my old friend, Cliff Branch.
 Cliff and I had met briefly in college and then later after he started Warehouse Sound Company.
 Cliff, at one point when I was hung up in a legal battle with a music manager, made it possible for me to record the music that eventually became my solo album for Capital Records.
 We also had a lot of fun together in the seventies and eighties.